oracle-livelabs/converged/obaas/cleanup/cleanup.md

    ![Destroy Stack](images/destroy-stack.png " ")

-4. Confirm that you want to shutdown and destroy the resources
+4. Confirm that you want to shut down and destroy the resources

    ![Destroy Stack](images/confirm-destroy.png " ")